Last Updated on June 26, 2022 by Laura Turner

-Many students don’t realize that residency match should be top of mind when choosing their medical school.
+Many students don’t realize that the residency match should be top of mind when choosing their medical school.
 Even though residency is several years away, your time spent as a medical student will determine the fate of your residency.
-This is because residency directors have various criteria that they look for in their future residents, and this criteria comes from specific factors acquired in medical school.
+This is because residency directors have various criteria that they look for in their future residents, and these criteria come from specific factors acquired in medical school.

 Therefore, when deciding which school is right for you, be sure to think about more than just location and class size.
 Do your research.
 Not all medical schools are designed the same, and some will prepare you for residency more than others.

 Residency programs vary just like medical schools—each one with its own priority list of criteria for future residents.
 However, there are several factors that all residency directors focus on when starting the residency-match process.

 Step 1 Scores

 The NRMP’s report has shown year after year, the number one criteria have almost always been, and will likely remain Step 1 score.
 Seek out a school that not only integrates Step 1 preparation into the curriculum but that the curriculum itself is designed to help students succeed.
 Look closely at how the classes are scheduled, when shelf exams take place, and how the whole experience is structured.
 A great sign that a student is in a school that’s interested in their success is how that school evaluates student outcomes and adjusts accordingly to not only incorporate the latest, best practices but to give them the best possible opportunity to absorb and apply the material.